-Dr Alex Ioannidis is a highly experienced ophthalmic surgeon with a special interest in small incision cataract surgery.
-He also provides both conventional and femtosecond laser-assisted cataract surgery (FLACS).
-Dr Ioannidis has expertise in modern intraocular lens (IOL) technology including monofocal IOLs, extended depth of field (EDOF) IOLs and presbyopia-correcting IOLs (MFIOL).
+Dr Alex Ioannidis is a highly experienced ophthalmic surgeon with over 20 years of experience performing small incision cataract surgery.
+He offers both conventional phacoemulsification and femtosecond laser-assisted cataract surgery (FLACS) with very high success rates.
+Dr Ioannidis also has expertise in modern intraocular lens (IOL) technology including the use of monofocal IOLs, extended depth of field (EDOF) IOLs and presbyopia-correcting IOLs (MFIOL).

 Dr Ioannidis treats complex cataract cases such as those seen in patients with coexisting eye diseases, including glaucoma and macular degeneration.
 He offers cataract surgery combined with other surgical procedures, which include minimally invasive glaucoma surgery (MIGS) using the iStent inject system.
 In addition, Dr Ioannidis provides a range of treatments for patients with anterior segment diseases (disorders of the front part of the eye) using the latest diagnostic and surgical laser technology.